 Metal & metal oxide nanoparticles are likely to witness high demand in this market owing to their widespread usage in diagnostics.
 Research carried out in order to develop theranostics is anticipated to influence industrial growth.

-North America dominated the nanomedicine market with a revenue share of over 42% owing to the presence of increasingly growing partnerships between enterprises operating herein and nanomedicine startup organizations.
-Furthermore, support from the government entities coupled with higher R&D spending is attributive for the largest share of region in the industrial space.
+North America dominated the nanomedicine market and accounted for the largest revenue share of 45.76% in 2021.
+The region is anticipated to continue its dominance over the forecast period.
+This growth can be attributed to the presence of increasingly growing partnerships between enterprises operating herein and nanomedicine startup organizations.
+Furthermore, support from government entities coupled with higher R&D spending is attributive to the region's largest share in the industrial space.

 Nanomedicine market, by region, 2016 (%)